chanzuckerberg/cellxgene/docs/REST_API.md

 **Response code:**

 - 200 Success
-- 400 Bad Request - malformed filter
-- 404 Not Found - one or more of the annotation-name identifiers were not associated with an annotation name.
+- 400 Bad Request - malformed filter or one or more of the annotation-name identifiers were not associated with an annotation name.

 **Response body:**